par7133/TheMultiversed-org/README.md

 <li>Set the default Locale.</li>
 </ol>

 By default Simplicity open up in Demo mode but the software is fully functional.
-Every user can now login with the password to checkin and "your planet" come build by scratch.<br>
+Every user can now login with the password to checkin and "your planet" comes build from scratch.<br>

 <br>